ropg/heltec_esp32_lora_v3/README.md

 This library allows you to use that time to instead play with this cool board.
 The examples are tested, and this library assumes that for all things sub-GHz, you want to use the popular RadioLib.

+*As for the name: if I had to name it today, this library would be called "Heltec Unofficial", which is the name of the include file.
+I named it after one of the names of the first of the currently supported boards.
+Library names are hard to change, so the name is what it is.*

 &nbsp;

+> [!NOTE]
+> Some larger changes have happened: among other things the library now depends on (which means it auto-installs) RadioLib and the display library.
+The name of the include file also changed from `heltec.h` to `heltec_unofficial.h` so that you can have it installed alongside the library made by heltec itself.
+Make sure you update existing code to reflect this change.

 <hr>